mesosphere/spark-build/docs/runtime-config-change.md

 enterprise: 'no'
 ---

-You can customize DC/OS Spark in-place when it is up and running.
+You can customize DC/OS Apache Spark in-place when it is up and running.

 1. Go to the DC/OS GUI.